coldperformer/coldperformer/README.md

 - 🔭 Currently working at **<a href="https://www.insaid.co/">INSAID</a>**.

-- 🌱 Learning almost everything in Computer Science.
+- 🌱 Learning almost everything in Computer and Data Science.

 - 👯 Looking to collaborate with other content creators.